raventhecat333/dokis/README.md

 ----------------------------------------------------------------------------------------------

-The "Rewrite dev" branch is the development branch for the current prototype of the currently being remade Doki Bot.
+The "Rewrite dev" branch is the development branch for the current prototype of the currently being remade Doki Bots.

-This version previews the "Natsuki" bot and currently lacks a lot of commands.

-Yes, the development branch and the remake prototype alone will have some bugs here and there.
+Most features have been completed and can be used as a beta launch.

+These branch is home to:
+Monika
+Natsuki
+Sayori
+Yuri

+Please note that not everything is finished.